DECODEproject/whitepaper/hardware_supports.md

 - A smart card running limited cryptographic code
 - A mobile device such as a phone or tablet

-This section provides a high level description of the requirements that such hardware will require, and a section specifically around the use of hardware for improving security.
+This section provides a high level description of the requirements of the hardware, and a section specifically around the use of hardware for improving security.

-In general, the DECODE platform is under more control by the participant the more that the participant has control over the full stack execution environment.
+In general, a participant who has more control over the full stack execution environment also has more control over the DECODE platform.
 Ultimately this is down to the hardware level and DECODE aims to provide details of how a participant or an operator can operate DECODE nodes that are entirely open source and auditable.

 DECODE will support and explore a wide range of hardware software configurations, following the principle of being open and modular.
 This will allow participants to customise the level of security and control they adopt.
 There is a tradeoff between investment on the part of the participant to purchase and configure hardware devices vs the extra level of control and reduce need for trust of a third party.

-A key principal is that DECODE should not *mandate* the use of custom hardware by participants, in order to allow for greater adoption.
+A key principle is that DECODE should not *mandate* the use of custom hardware by participants, in order to allow for greater adoption.
 It remains to be seen if participants "vote with their feet" and choose hardware devices, once DECODE is operational.

 ### Requirements